Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Query complexity Simple aggregations Complex filtering, window functions, ML reads

-Key Takeaway: Most “best time-series database” articles optimize for raw ingestion throughput.
-For preprocessed data, you should optimize for read performance on wide tables, SQL support for complex queries, and ML ecosystem integration.
-This shift in priorities completely changes which databases win the comparison.
+Key Takeaway: Most “best time-series database” articles optimise for raw ingestion throughput.
+For preprocessed data, the appropriate optimisation targets are read performance on wide tables, SQL support for complex queries, and ML ecosystem integration.
+This shift in priorities completely changes which databases prevail in the comparison.

 Dedicated Time-Series Databases

 Time-series databases (TSDBs) are purpose-built for timestamped data.
-They optimize storage layout, indexing, and query execution for temporal patterns.
-However, not all TSDBs handle preprocessed data equally well.
-Let us examine the top contenders.
+They optimise storage layout, indexing, and query execution for temporal patterns.
+Not all TSDBs, however, handle preprocessed data equally well.
+The leading contenders are examined below.

 InfluxDB

 InfluxDB is the most widely deployed open-source time-series database, and for good reason.
 It was designed from the ground up for metrics, events, and IoT data.
-Version 3.0 (released in 2024) brought a major rewrite using Apache Arrow and DataFusion, improving analytical query performance significantly.
+Version 3.0 (released in 2024) brought a major rewrite using Apache Arrow and DataFusion, significantly improving analytical query performance.

 Pros:

-• Purpose-built for time-series with extremely fast ingestion (millions of points per second)
+• Purpose-built for time-series with highly fast ingestion (millions of points per second)

 • Built-in downsampling, retention policies, and continuous queries